lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 animal->react(); // undefined behaviour
 ```

 Calling `cat->react()`, correctly calls `Cat::react` via static dispatch.
-However with dynamic dispatch from its Base class method `Animal::react` via the call `animal->react()`, this would lead to Undefined Behaviour (a segmentation fault if in debug mode or compiler's reachability analysis doesn't see the memset. otherwise, the compiler **CAN** decide to simply ignore it).
+However with dynamic dispatch from its Base class method `Animal::react` via the call `animal->react()`, this would lead to undefined behavior (a segmentation fault if in debug mode or compiler's reachability analysis doesn't see the `memset`. otherwise, the compiler **CAN** decide to simply ignore it).

 To examine why this happens, let's implement our virtual classes with our custom dynamic dispatch/v-table: